Information for Accepted Students

 - Complete Your Housing Form (Main Campus Students Only)

 Housing placements are completed on a first-come, first-served basis, so you should pay your admissions deposit and submit the housing application as soon as possible.

 Upper-level transfer students and local students can petition to live off-campus.
-These students are required to pay the $250 deposit ($25 for EOP students) and submit the housing exemption request (exemption eligibility requirements must be approved).
-Contact Campus Housing and Community Living at [email protected] if any questions arise.
+These students are required to pay the $250 deposit and submit the housing exemption request (exemption eligibility requirements must be approved).
+Accepted EOP students can request a deposit waiver by contacting the admissions office.
+Contact campus housing and community living at [email protected] if any questions arise.

 These documents are required by NYS to attend college at SUNY Plattsburgh.